Champagne Problems (film): Production

 The film is written and directed by Mark Steven Johnson.
 It is produced by Stephanie Slack and Margret H. Huddleston for Off Camera Entertainment.
 The cast is led by Minka Kelly and includes Tom Wozniczka, Flula Borg, and Xavier Samuel as well as Sean Amsing, Thibault De Montalemert and Astrid Whettnall.
 Filming locations included the Chateau Comtesse Lafond in Épernay and Château de Taissy in Taissy, France in 2024.

-Score
+Music

 The original score was composed by Ryan Shore.

 Release

 The film was released on Netflix on November 19, 2025.

+Reception

+Viewership

+The film was well-viewed, reported to have gained over 20 million views in the initial week following its release, and topping the Netflix worldwide film chart, and reaching Number 1 in 58 individual countries, including the United States, France and the United Kingdom.